AdvenaHQ/supacache/README.md

 # supacache
-Supacache is a secure, lightweight, high-performance caching middleware for [`supabase-js`](https://github.com/supabase/supabase-js), built on [Cloudflare Workers](https://workers.cloudflare.com/) and [D1](https://www.cloudflare.com/en-au/developer-platform/products/d1/).
+Supacache is a secure, lightweight, high-performance caching middleware for [`supabase-js`](https://github.com/supabase/supabase-js), built on [Cloudflare Workers](https://workers.cloudflare.com/) and [D1](https://www.cloudflare.com/en-au/developer-platform/products/d1/). supacache was designed to interface directly with [@advenahq/supabase-js](https://github.com/AdvenaHQ/supabase-js), but will work with any Supabase client.

 ## 👏 Key Features